Tomnowell/tomnowell.github.io/assets/Articles/cybersec/TryHackMe/AdvancedElk/Logstash.md

 # Edit IP Address & uncomment port
 systemctl restart kibana.service
 /usr/share/elasticsearch/bin/elasticsearch-create-enrollment-token -s kibana
-# Note the encrollment token for login
+# Note the enrollment token for login
 ```

 Navigate to the given address to log in to the system with a browser connected to the THM network.

 *Q1: What is the default port Kibana runs on?*